genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 sidebar_position: 9

 ---
-At this stage, you have a working server with

-a Ref_data_app and a Trading_app.
+At this stage, you have a working server with a Ref_data_app and a Trading_app.
 The Trading_app has a consolidator to calculate the positions, event handlers to control changes to the database and data server and request servers to publish the data to the front end.

-Now you want to premission users so that everyone has access to the correct parts of the system.
+Now you want to permission users so that everyone has access to the correct parts of the system.

 ## The objective